underscoreio/essential-scala/src/pages/objects/traits.md

 In old languages like C, types were used to specify the machine representation of data, essentially providing optimisation hints to the compiler.
 In modern languages like Scala, **types are used to ensure that important program properties are maintained**.

 A good Scala developer uses types to his or her advantage to avoid bugs and write self-documenting code.

+## Take Home Points

+Traits are a way of **abstracting over classes** that have similar properties, just like classes are a way of abstracting over objects.

+Many relationships between types in programming can be modelled using the phrase **this or that**.
+These are known in functional programming as **sum types**.
+Traits are a great tool (although not the only tool) for modelling these relationships.

+We can also model sum types using *generics* -- we'll see these later.

 ## Exercises